 For a cheaper option, you can check out the Sealy PosturePremier Portland.

-If a mattress could hug you, it would be a pillowtop mattress.
-Pillow Top mattress has an extra foam pillow layer on top for superior comfort.
+If a mattress could hug you, it would be a pillowtop mattress which features an extra foam pillow layer on top for superior comfort.
 Pillowtop mattresses are what you find in 5-star luxury hotels.
 They are extremely comfortable and offer a perfect sweet spot for the majority of sleepers.
-Once you sleep on a pillow top mattress, no other mattress will come close.
+Once you sleep on a pillowtop bed, no other beds will come close.

-The downside is that a pillow top mattress is very prone to wear and tear.
+The downside is that a pillowtop bed is very prone to wear and tear.
 After long-term use, the pillow top will be thinner and your “hugging” effect might disappear.

 Recommended Pillowtop Mattress in Singapore:

 Crown Pinnacle is Four Star’s supreme mattress under the Luxury Series.
 Featuring a luxurious box plush pillow top, it gives you superior comfort equivalent to that of a 6-star hotel.
 The mattress spring structure is made of a mini pocketed and pocketed spring combination.
-This mattress also features non-woven poly insulator bad, high density visco elasfoam foam and a high density foam encasement for better sleep.
+This bed also features non-woven poly insulator bad, high-density visco elasfoam foam and a high-density foam encasement for better sleep.

 Air Mattress Singapore

 An air mattress, simply put, is made of air.
-It is an inflatable mattress usually made from vinyl, plastic or rubber material.
-It is not suitable for long-term use but because of its portability and small size when deflated, it is great for guests’ bedding or camping trips.
-It is very cooling to sleep on and is very cheap.
-But pumping it up might be troublesome and take some time.
-Also, sharp objects can puncture a hole in the mattress and cause a leak, making it unusable.
+It is an inflatable bed usually made from vinyl, plastic or rubber material.
+Due to its portability and small size when deflated, it is great for guests’ bedding or camping trips.
+While very cooling to sleep on and cheap, pumping it up might be troublesome and take some time.
+Also, sharp objects can puncture a hole in the bed and cause a leak, making it unusable.